Click here to subscribe to Pioneer Theatre Company's Audition Notification List.

 The latest audition information is also distributed via a press release; visit our press room for our more recent announcements.

 Each audition slot is five minutes.
-Sides will be available at audition sign-up.
+All auditioners will be asked to read from the script; sides will be available at audition sign-up.

 Auditioners must be 18 years or older.
 A headshot and résumé are recommended.